hoene/libmysofa/README.md

 ```
 void mysofa_s2c(float values[3])
 ```
-which phi, theta, and r as parameters in the float array and x,y,z as response in the same array.
+which phi (azimuth measure counterwise from the X axis), theta (elevation measured up from the x-y plane), and r (distance between listener and source) as parameters in the float array and x,y,z as response in the same array.
 Similar, call
 ```
 void mysofa_c2s(float values[3])
 ```
 The coordinate system is defined in the SOFA specification and is the same as in the SOFA file.
+Typically, the x axis vector (1 0 0) is the listening direction.
+The y axis (0 1 0) is the left side of the listener and z (0 0 1) is upwards.

 Sometimes, you want to use multiple SOFA filters or if you have to open a SOFA file multiple times, you may use